omundy/learn-git-milestones/README.md

-## 1 - Install Git
+## 1. Install Git

-⚠️ Complete this [command line crash course](https://github.com/omundy/learn-computing/blob/main/topics-command-line.md#crash-course) to prepare to install Git on your machine.
+⚠️ Complete the [command line crash course](https://github.com/omundy/learn-computing/blob/main/topics-command-line.md#crash-course) to prepare to install Git on your machine.
 <!-- https://gist.github.com/derhuerst/1b15ff4652a867391f03 -->

+### Windows

-**Windows** - Download and install Git from: [gitforwindows.org](https://gitforwindows.org/).
+Download and install Git from [gitforwindows.org](https://gitforwindows.org/).
 This includes [Git BASH](https://www.atlassian.com/git/tutorials/git-bash).
+The default settings should work fine.

+### Mac

-**Mac** - Install Git using Homebrew
+Install Git using Homebrew using these instructions:

 1. Copy and run this whole line to Install the [homebrew package manager](https://brew.sh/).
 If prompted to "Install Command Line Developer Tools?", choose **yes**.